dimi309/gloom/README.md

 Building
 --------

 Set up [small3d](https://github.com/dimi309/small3d-conan) with [conan](https://conan.io) on your system.

+# small3d - conan

+At present, the [small3d conan recipe](https://github.com/dimi309/small3d) is not available on any public conan repository.
+It needs to be set up locally as small3d/master.

+Before however, as a prerequisite, the [portaudio package for conan](https://github.com/bincrafters/community/tree/main/recipes/portaudio/19.7.0) also needs to be set up locally as portaudio/19.7.0.

-Then just clone this repository and run:
+After doing the above, just clone this repository and run:

 	conan install .
 	conan build .